88markus88/ArduinoNTCThermostat/README.md

 # ArduinoNTCThermostat
 This project is an Arduino based Thermostat for universal use.
+I put it together rather quick&dirty since I needed a simple thermostat, and I could not find one that fit my needs...
-It contains the Arduino code and the KiCad files for the board.
+The project contains the Arduino code and the KiCad files for the board.

+I ended up with a rather generic setup, that may be of use to others.
 The thermostat is intended to be used standalone in 12V or 24 V environments.
 It's settings for cooling or heating mode, for the target temperature and the hysteresis can be set without recompilation using a bridge (heating/cooling) and DIP switches (target temperature and hysteresis).
 A relay is fitted that can switch up to 250V and 10A.
 A SSD1306 compatible OLED display can be fitted as an option to display detailed information.

 ## Features: